 Accounting: Year 13 students achieved 4% A*- A, 21% A*- B and 67% A*- C.

 Students enjoy the subject and feel that it is useful.
 They like the real-life aspects of the case studies and are motivated by exploring issues they know about.
 Students are positive about their lessons and are very positive about their relationships with their teachers.

 Enrichment and Intervention

 The department runs a number of clinics for students that have proven popular and useful.
 Students have enjoyed the benefits in examinations and unit tests.

 The department runs the Young Enterprise Programme, reaching the Sutton and Merton Final with one student being awarded Young Enterprise Student of the Year.
 The department also holds talks from businesses across various industries.

-Business education is a very popular subject for students to take at degree level with 59 students selecting one of these courses.
-3 of which were at Russell Group University.
+Business education is a very popular subject for students to take at degree level with 59 students selecting one of these courses, three of which were at Russell Group University.

 To ensure consistency of provision across all areas of the department.

 To ensure that AS and A2 results indicate good and outstanding progress.